Geometric influences: Introduction

-The remarkable classical result by Neyman and Pearson \cite{neyman33} says that the most powerful test for the above problem is based on the sample average $\bar Z_n = n^{-1} \sum_{i=1}^n Z_i $ and the critical region of the test is given by $\mathcal C_{\mathrm{mp}} = \{ \bar Z_n > K \}$ where the constant $K$ is chosen is such that $\prob_{\theta_0}\{ \mathcal C_{\mathrm{mp}} \} =\beta$.
+The remarkable classical result by Neyman and Pearson \cite{neyman33} says that the most powerful test for the above problem is based on the sample average $\bar Z_n = n^{-1} \sum_{i=1}^n Z_i $, and the critical region of the test is given by \mbox{$\mathcal C_{\mathrm{mp}} = \{ \bar Z_n > K \}$} where the constant $K$ is chosen is such that $\prob_{\theta_0}\{ \mathcal C_{\mathrm{mp}} \} =\beta$.
 It can be easily checked that to achieve power at least $1-\beta$ for this test, we need the parameters $\theta_0$ and $\theta_1$ to be separated by at least $| \theta_1 -\theta_0| > C(\beta)/ \sqrt{n}$ for some appropriate constant $C(\beta)$.

-Consider the following setup where the test statistics is given by $f(Z_1, \ldots, Z_n)$ where $f:\mathbb R^n \to \mathbb R$ is a measurable function which is non-degenerate, transitive and increasing in each of its coordinates.
-The transitivity of $f$ ensures equal weight is given to each data point while constructing the test and the monotonicity of $f$ implies that the distribution of $f$ depends on $\theta$ in a monotone fashion.
+Consider the following setup where the test statistics is given by $f(Z_1, \ldots,\allowbreak Z_n)$ where $f\dvtx\mathbb R^n \to\mathbb R$ is a measurable function which is nondegenerate, transitive and monotone increasing in each of its coordinates.
+The transitivity of~$f$ ensures equal weight is given to each data point while constructing the test and the monotonicity of $f$ implies that the distribution of $f$ depends on $\theta$ in a~monotone fashion.
 Note that we do not assume any smoothness property of $f$.
-In general the test statistics $f(Z_1, \ldots, Z_n)$, in contrast to the sample average which is a sufficient statistics for this problem, may be resulted from an `inefficient compression' of the data and we have only access to the compressed data.
+In general the test statistics $f(Z_1, \ldots, Z_n)$, in contrast to the sample average which is a~sufficient statistics for this problem, may be a~result of an ``inefficient compression'' of the data, and we have only access to the compressed data.

-In this case the critical region would be of the form $\mathcal C = \{ f(Z_1, \ldots, Z_n) > K\}$ where $K$ is chosen so that $\prob_{\theta_0} \{ \mathcal {C} \} = \beta$.
+In this case the critical region would be of the form \mbox{$\mathcal C\,{=}\,\{ f(Z_1, \ldots, Z_n)\,{>}\,K\}$} where $K$ is chosen so that $\prob_{\theta_0} \{ \mathcal{C} \} = \beta$.